pendle-finance/external-integration/README.md

  - name: The name of the protocol.
  - icon: The protocol’s logo (circular logo in PNG).
 The string on this field should be the same as the name of the logo file uploaded.
 Size limit for logo is 20KB.
  - category: The protocol's category.
-It must belong to one of the following categories: `Money Market`, `Yield Strategy`, `Liquid Locker`, `Exchange / Web3 Wallet`, `Insurance` or `Others`.
+It must belong to one of the following categories: `Money Market`, `Yield Strategy`, `Liquid Locker`, `CEX / Web3 Wallet`, `Insurance` or `Others`.
+ - url: The protocol's home page.
+Clicking on protocol card on pencosystem landing page will redirect user to this url.
  - description: The protocol's description.
-It gonna be displayed on Pendle landing page.
+It will be displayed on Pendle landing page.
  - metadata (optional): This section contains detailed information about the protocol's integration assets.

 #### Asset fields